 A naturopathic consultation and treatment is holistic in its approach taking into account the whole person including emotional, mental, spiritual, physical and environmental factors.
 It aims to promote well-being through the whole person, rather than providing only symptomatic relief.
 Symptoms are your body telling you that there is something not right and it is not in balance.
-For example, you may be feeling tired and lethargic on a daily basis and use caffeine to give you a lift in the morning (treating the symptom), but this is not addressing the underlying cause which could be attributed to poor sleep quality, poor dietary choices, lack of exercise or even not enough water intake (dehydration), for example.
+For example, you may be feeling tired and lethargic on a daily basis and use caffeine to give you a lift in the morning (treating the symptom), but this is not addressing the underlying cause which could be attributed to poor sleep quality, poor dietary choices, lack of exercise or even not enough water intake (dehydration).

 What are the underlying principles of Naturopathy?

 A well trained Naturopath is guided by the following principles:

 First, do no harm: a naturopathic treatment plan utilises therapies that are gentle, non-invasive, effective and minimise the risk of harmful side effects and interactions.

 Identify and treat the cause: the emphasis is to identify and remove the underlying causes of ill health, rather than suppressing symptoms alone.
 Symptoms are an external manifestation of an internal imbalance due to many factors (i.e. nutritional imbalances, exposure to toxic elements, poor lifestyle choices, emotional trauma, etc.).
 Symptom management is an important part of the treatment, but it is of utmost importance to address the underlying cause(s) for long term resolution.